atalagk/GastrOS/README.md

 # GastrOS – Gastrointestinal Endoscopy Reporting Application

-GastrOS is an endoscopic reporting application based on open standards: _open_EHR and MST.
+GastrOS is an endoscopic reporting application based on open standards: openEHR and MST.
 GUI is driven by Archetypes/Templates.
 It is part of our research at the University of Auckland to investigate software maintainability and interoperability.

 **Features:**
 * Uses openEHR Archetypes and Templates